September 9, 2019

 Once you’ve established what great looks like globally, it’s time to narrow in on your organization and assess exactly where you are.
 What baseline are you working from?
 If you don’t already have an annual employee engagement survey in place, drafting one is key as it lets you know where your strengths and weaknesses are, and what you need to target for improvements.

 Some organizations that we’ve supported found it helpful to establish a “maturity model” to show what the path to world-class would look like, and in terms that leaders would understand.
-This model might define where you are now, where you want to be in a year, three years, five years, and what specific things you’ll want to see in those time frames.
+This model might define where you are now, where you want to be in a year, three years, and five years, and what specific things you’ll want to see in those time frames.

 As part of that model, you may define what reasonable progress you’d like to see for each plant.
-Maybe it’s about improving engagement and/or productivity and efficiency levels by 10%, 20% or even 25% within a specific time frame.
+Maybe it’s about improving engagement and/or productivity and efficiency levels by 10%, 20%, or even 25% within a specific time frame.

 As part of the maturity model process, you may also consider drafting a “scorecard” that matches literally with the vision and progress you’ve laid out.
 For example: Where is the plant on each of the identified improvement activities, and to what extent are they progressing?
-The goal is to make the expectations as concrete, objective and formulaic as possible so it’s easy to draw conclusions on which plants are doing great, which plants still need to improve, and the specific areas they need to focus on.
+The goal is to make the expectations as concrete, objective, and formulaic as possible so it’s easy to draw conclusions on which plants are doing great, which plants still need to improve, and the specific areas they need to focus on.

 After your path forward and scorecard are in place, it’s time to identify where your communications and leadership team needs to focus their initial efforts.
 In many cases, it’s smart to start with a smaller group of pilot plants, those most in need of improvement, and develop a “triage” plan for them that will lead to more immediate strides forward.